 Modern America does rather well in accommodating people with disabilities through legislation, building codes, and a culture of increasing acceptance and empathy.
 But anyone who has a disability, or who has a loved one with a disability, knows we still have a long way to go.
 Included in our shortcomings is how we treat a whole category of disabilities that we literally can’t see.

 Disabilities that aren’t immediately recognizable by others are called “invisible illnesses” or “invisible disabilities.”
 They are chronic, severe health conditions such as lupus, rheumatoid arthritis, clinical depression, and celiac disease, to name a few.
 They are shockingly common, and not only do they place substantial limitations on what a person can do, but they also often come with cruel stigma, which Christina refers to as “illness shaming.”

 Hidden disabilities are conditions that include cognitive difficulties, mental health disorders, learning differences, physical pain, fatigue, or other physical conditions that are not apparent to the onlooker but significantly impact one’s daily activities.

-In this presentation, Christina rips the shroud around invisible disabilities wide open through education and story.
-She mixes her sharp humor with bold facts in revealing her own struggles and successes and shares touching anecdotes about her friends with lupus, fibromyalgia, depression and a special set of superpowers.
-Her interactive presentation is an engrossing, eye-opening and fun experience that inspires sensitivity, companionship, and a huge jolt of hope for anyone impacted by an unseen disability.
+In her presentations, disability speaker Christina Irene rips the shroud around invisible disabilities wide open through education and story.
+She mixes her sharp humor with bold facts in revealing her own struggles and successes and sharing touching anecdotes about her friends with physical and mental health disabilities.
+Her interactive presentations are engrossing, eye-opening and fun experiences that inspires sensitivity, companionship, and a huge jolt of hope for anyone impacted by a hidden disability.